-Diabetes is reported as being present in 26% of adult patients with BBS.
-It rarely presents before adolescence and in this age group occurs in those with the highest BMI scores.
+It rarely presents before adolescence and in this age group occurs in those with the highest BMIs.
 A higher proportion of patients may have abnormalities of glucose tolerance and regular screening for the development of diabetes is recommended.

-The underlying BBS ciliopathy and high BMI scores contribute increased risk factors for diabetes mellitus.
-This can be controlled with combinations of diet and medicine including insulin.
+The underlying BBS ciliopathy and high BMI contribute increased risk factors for diabetes mellitus.
+This can be controlled with combinations of diet and medicine including metformin and insulin.
 Newer therapies, for example, GLP-1 analogues, DPP-IV inhibitors and SGLT2 inhibitors are also potentially useful to try to optimise glycaemic control.
 Regular diabetes assessments are important and should be carried out at least annually.
-Preventable diabetic retinopathy can lead to rapid deterioration of vision already compromised by rod-cone dystrophy.
+Preventable diabetic retinopathy can lead to rapid deterioration of vision already compromised by the rod-cone dystrophy.

-Alongside monitoring for complications of diabetes, it is important to control blood pressure adequately and all patients with diabetes over the age of 40 should be on lipid lowering therapy.
+Alongside monitoring for complications of diabetes, it is important to control blood pressure adequately and all patients with diabetes over the age of 40 should be considered for lipid lowering therapy.
 Both measures are aimed at decreasing long-term cardiovascular risk.